 GMC Extended Limited Warranty

-The obvious choice is to go with the factory-backed extended warranty.
+One way to extend warranty coverage is with a factory-backed extended warranty.
 This warranty is an extension of the factory bumper-to-bumper coverage offered by General Motors (GM), the parent company of GMC.
 Instead of receiving 3 years or 36,000 miles of factory coverage, you can pay extra to extend the GMC warranty to 5 years or 60,000 miles.

 With this GMC extended warranty, there is no deductible, and the entire vehicle is covered other than listed exclusions.
 Vehicles in California, Maine, Minnesota, and Florida are not eligible for coverage.

 GMC Protection Plans

 Along with the Extended Limited Warranty, the company offers GMC extended warranties that are more similar to the extended warranties offered by most manufacturers.
 More than 1,000 parts are covered, including the engine, transmission, and drive axle.
 Term lengths range from 2 years or 24,000 miles to 5 years or 60,000 miles.